Battle of Sacramento re-enactment canceled

-The annual Battle of Sacramento Re-enactment has been canceled this year due to concerns regarding coronavirus, according to an announcement released by the Battle of Sacramento Board.
-The re-enactment had previously been rescheduled for September.
+The annual Battle of Sacramento reenactment has been canceled this year because of concerns regarding coronavirus, according to an announcement by the Battle of Sacramento Board.
+The reenactment had previously been rescheduled for September.

-The 2020 re-enactment would have marked the City of Sacramento’s 26th year hosting the three-day event.
-The event had originally been rescheduled to take place Sept.
-18-20, which had already been postponed from its original date due to COVID-19.
+The 2020 reenactment would have marked the city of Sacramento’s 26th year hosting the three-day event.
+It had originally been rescheduled for Sept.
+18-20 from its original date in mid-May due to COVID-19.
 However, the board announced that canceling the event was the only responsible decision it could make.

-The board did not make the decision to cancel lightly, according to the announcement, but with health concerns for re-enactors, vendors, crew and sponsors in mind.
+The board did not take the decision to cancel lightly, according to the announcement, but with health concerns for reenactors, vendors, crew and sponsors in mind.

-The first Battle of Sacramento re-enactment event was held in 1995, according to board chairman Wendell Miller.
-And while the event brings around 200-400 visitors each year to the rural town, Miller said it brought out nearly 1,600 spectators in its earlier years.
+The first Battle of Sacramento reenactment was held in 1995, according to board chairman Wendell Miller.
+And while the event brings from 200 to 400 visitors each year to the rural McLean County town, Miller said it brought out nearly 1,600 spectators in its earlier years.

 The main goal of the event, Miller said, was to preserve the town’s history.